 The best about bits about Kruger are definitely the paved roads, consistent wildlife sightings, and the price of park fees.
 300 Rand for foreigners in a big five park that you can self-drive is a good deal, especially when compared to the costs of East Africa.
 The worst part about Kruger are the crowds and modernity making the Kruger seem a little bit more like a zoo than the wild.

-What is the best safari holiday for budget travelers?
+What is the best African safari holiday for budget travelers?

 People usually gasp when I tell the price it cost us to get into Namibia’s Etosha National Park, and I’m sure you will too.
 Are you ready?
 It costs 80 Namibian Dollars a day to drive around Etosha National Park.
 That’s equivalent to $6 USD or less than two cappuccinos from Starbucks.
 Yes, for the price of your favorite McDonalds meal you can get into Namibia’s most popular park and hang out all day!